Stop Food Waste Day is about educating and igniting change…

 - Introduce the Food Liberation concept across the business – this is a new concept which focuses on creating great flavour and food experiences that are better for people and the planet.
 The aim is to minimise food waste one dish at a time by deploying stem to tip recipes which incorporate every part of the vegetable.
 Stalks and all!

-Compass Group Ireland has partnered with Ready Chef to jointly tackle food waste in the supply chain and actively buy leftover fruit and veg waste generated by the preperation line.
+- Compass Group Ireland has partnered with Ready Chef to jointly tackle food waste in the supply chain and actively buy leftover fruit and veg waste generated by the preparation line.

 Tips to reduce food waste